AmineS530/Libft.a/README.md

  14. [ft_tolower](https://github.com/AmineS530/Libft.a/blob/main/ft_tolower.c)
 	 > Converts the character to lowercase.
  15. [ft_strchr](https://github.com/AmineS530/Libft.a/blob/main/ft_strchr.c)
-	 > locates the first occurrence of a character in a string.
+	 > locates the first occurrence of a character in a string and returns it address.
  16. [ft_strrchr](https://github.com/AmineS530/Libft.a/blob/main/ft_strrchr.c)
-	 > // to do
+	 > locates the last occurrence of a character in a string and returns it address.
  17. [ft_strncmp](https://github.com/AmineS530/Libft.a/blob/main/ft_strncmp.c)
 	 > // to do
  18. [ft_memchr](https://github.com/AmineS530/Libft.a/blob/main/ft_memchr.c)